Fort Wayne police arrest man after deadly morning shooting

 The man’s name was not immediately shared.

 Fort Wayne Police Department said Kenneth King, 24, was arrested as a suspect in the shooting.
+He was in the Allen County jail on Tuesday night on a preliminary murder charge.

 Police were called at 9:45 a.m.
 Tuesday to the 1400 block of East Lewis Street, where the man who died was found with gunshot wounds.